 $ top

-The first lines show the current load average, total task counts, and the combined %Cpu(s) line for the system.
+The summary area starts with load average, task counts, and the combined %Cpu(s) line.

-- Read the %Cpu(s) line near the top of the screen to see where total CPU time is going.
+- Read the %Cpu(s) line near the top of the screen.

 us and sy show active CPU work, id shows idle capacity, and wa shows time waiting for I/O completion.

-- Press P if the current sort field has changed and the busiest processes are no longer at the top.
+- Press P when the busiest tasks are not at the top.

-P sorts the task table by the %CPU column in descending order.
+P sorts the task table by the %CPU column.

-- Capture a one-shot snapshot when the output needs to be copied into a ticket, chat, or incident note.
+- Capture a one-shot CPU snapshot for a ticket or incident note.

 - Press q to leave top when the check is complete.